cultureic/AIDIAS/technical.md

 # Wallet Logic Integration

+# Check out our AI.md for more information about the AI we are using to generate our content

 This file contains the logic to integrate wallet functionality into your React application using **Privy**, **Biconomy AbstractJS**, and **Viem**.

 ## Features: